Keep Moving in the Call Centre

 In our effort to help businesses improve health and well-being in the workplace, the team at Fusion can put together exercise plans for employees.

-We were recently asked by a company with a large call centre to do just that.
+We were recently asked by a company with a large call centre to work on improving ergonomics in the workplace.

 Rather than the ones they sometimes have to deal with on the phone, the biggest complaints amongst call centre workers are neck, shoulder, and upper and lower back pain.

 This is generally due to the fact that being hunched over a computer or on the phone for long periods isn’t good for your posture or overall health.

 Stretching is key to releasing any tension to avoid discomfort, tightness, and headaches.
 Shoulder shrugs with stretches of the chest, arms, and neck are great ways to combat fatigue and reduce soreness.